Ask the Expert

 Q: Who works at the Wound Healing Center?
 How does your staffing make you successful?

 to make an appointment.
-Most likely, our dedicated and specially trained staff will help heal your wound, allowing you to get back to doing the things you want to do.
+Our dedicated and specially trained staff can help heal your wound, allowing you to get back to doing the things you want to do.